adamsilver/fdpb/registration.md

 ## Words

-Up to now we've focussed mostly on the visual and behavioural design aspect of form.
+Up to now we've focussed mostly on the visual and behavioural aspects of form.
 It's so easy to ignore perhaps the most important aspect of design in general.
 That would be the content.

 Whether we're talking about labels, hints or error messaging, the design of microcopy is essential.
 The content designers I've worked with say *content is the user experience*.
 And that's hard to argue with.